spencerlepine/spotify-top-songs/README.md

 - button generate ui fix
 - filter out /callback# if it is already in location in <LoginComponent />
 - handle errors (error react fallback)
+- auto redirect if you type in sneaky link
+- new playlist on home page
+- back button
+- reset all lists?
+- remove call back on home page before trying to auth
+- userplaylist, artist list of names
+- get rid of console logs
+- make sure playlist isn't null, becuase it won't get artists (at home playlist)
+- clear callback from url if token exists (BUT DONT REFRESH THE WHOLE STATE OF "/")
+- add info to landing page for NEW PLAYLIST